By Tracey Maurer

 If you’re doing your job, then this definition might sound familiar.
 But let’s get more specific.
 Do you have a particular leadership style that you usually use?
 Do you want to learn how to use your leadership skills more effectively?

 Most leaders generally adhere to one or two preferred styles of leadership with which they feel comfortable.
-But the challenge is that great leaders have multiple leadership styles in their toolkit, and they are adept at diagnosing situations and using the right leadership styles at the right times, according to David Jones, associate professor of management at the University of Vermont.
+But the challenge is that great leaders have multiple leadership styles in their toolkit, and they are adept at diagnosing situations and using the right leadership styles at the right times, according to David Jones, professor of management at the University of Vermont Grossman School of Business.

 Jones identifies five styles drawn from theory and research on leadership that he thinks are important for all leaders to have in their toolkit: